H4HWV2011/msjarvis-public-docs/thesis/27-web-research-and-autonomy.md

   By running independently of direct user queries, the learner keeps selected areas of knowledge current.
 It periodically retrieves internal embeddings from collections such as `autonomous_learning`, `jarvis_consciousness`, and `ms_jarvis_memory`, and augments them with freshly retrieved web content.
 This allows the system’s knowledge base to evolve in response to changes in the outside world, rather than only when prompted by users.

 - **Curiosity and topic exploration**
   The learner’s `learning_queue` and embedding‑based summarization infrastructure allow the system to pursue topics of intrinsic interest, such as “large language model coordination systems” or other domain‑relevant themes encoded in the learner’s configuration.
 Over time, this queue can be extended by suggestions derived from container analyses, governance priorities, or explicit human input.
-The eventual use of topic graphs and entangled embeddings is intended to drive a structured “random walk” through related topics, embodying a controlled form of curiosity.
+The eventual use of topic graphs and entangled embeddings is intended to drive a structured “random walk” through related topics, embodying a controlled form of curiosity that echoes curiosity-driven exploration in reinforcement learning (for example, Pathak et al., https://arxiv.org/abs/1705.05363).

 - **Support for later tasks**
   Items stored by the learner become part of the corpus available to RAG pipelines and orchestrated reasoning paths.
 When later questions arise in governance, spatial planning, or community advice, ULTIMATE and related services can retrieve both user‑driven and autonomously learned material.
 This increases the diversity and depth of the contexts used for planning and decision‑making, while maintaining a clear boundary between automatically discovered knowledge and explicitly curated inputs.

 These functions operate within bounds set by truth filters, Blood–Brain Barrier modules, environment‑based gating, and logging requirements, ensuring that autonomous knowledge acquisition remains subordinate to safety and governance constraints.

+---

 ## 27.2 Scheduling, Cadence, and Logging